jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 Hosts can be configured to use infrastructure or adhoc mode by specifying the corresponding management module type.
 By default, `WirelessHost` uses `Ieee80211MgmtSTA`, and `AccessPoint` uses `Ieee80211MgmtAP`.
 `AdhocHost` is suitable to adhoc wireless networks.
 It is derived from `WirelessHost` by changing management module to `Ieee80211MgmtAdhoc` (and also turning on IPv4 forwarding.)

+In infrastructure mode, the SSID of the network created by an access point is a parameter of `Ieee80211MgmtAP`, and it is "SSID" by default.
+In stations, the agent module has an SSID parameter, which sets which network the node should join.
+When the simulation is run, the access points automatically create the wireless network, and the agent module in station nodes cause them to automatically join the appropriate network.

+TODO: about the adhoc management module

 <p>
 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="Infrastructure1.mp4"></video>